Posted on June 4, 2020

 If you’re fairly handy, it’s possible to do a pontoon boat lift conversion at home by building the required parts.
 If your existing boat lift is already set up with bunks, you can add another set so that each of your boat’s pontoons is supported by a pair of bunks.
 If you need to lift and support a tri-toon, you can add a third pair of bunks.

-You should double and triple check the boat lift weight capacity as well as how much your boat weighs while loaded and fully fueled.
+You should double and triple check the weight capacity of your boat lift as well as how much your boat weighs while loaded and fully fueled.
 Keep in mind as you modify your lift that most of a pontoon boat’s weight is often in the back, where the storage locker, motor, and battery are, so it’s important to know how you’re loading and positioning your boat onto your pontoon boat lift and where that weight will be concentrated.

 When you're changing a V-hull lift to work with pontoons, it's important to think about how the water moves around those pontoons.
 A research study by Liu and their team in 2016 showed us that the way pontoons and their supports are arranged can really change how the lift moves in the water because of swirling water patterns created as the water flows past.
 This means that when designing the lift to work with pontoons, paying attention to the setup can make a big difference in how smoothly and steadily the lift operates.
 This insight is a big deal for making sure pontoon lifts work their best and are stable.
 (Liu et al., 2016)